How to avoid data breaches with GraphQL?

 Here is the Sensitive Data view of a scan run with Escape's GraphQL Security Scanner, which enables you to detect and fix your data leaks.

-To see where those data were found, simply open the sensitive data card:
+To see where this data was found, open the sensitive data card:

 Data leaks locations

-To have more information about how to reproduce the data finding, just open the side panel by clicking on the location.
-Here you will find information about requests and responses.
+To have more information about how to reproduce the data finding, open the side panel by clicking on the location.
+Here, you will find information about requests and responses.

 Data leaks - How to reproduce panel